reory/markdown_auditor/CONTRIBUTING.md

 * Open an issue and describe the bug, including your OS and Python version.

 ### Suggesting Enhancements
-We love new ideas!
+New ideas!
 Current roadmap goals include:
 * **Auto-Fix Mode:** Automatically adding "FIXME" to empty brackets.
 * **Link Validator:** Checking if external URLs return a 404.
 * **Duplicate Detection:** Finding unused image assets.